vashshawn/jsmc/README.md

 DEMO
 ----

-There's usually a copy of recent code running on `fknsrs.biz:25565` if you just want to kick the tires without installing anything.
+There's usually a copy of recent (vanilla) code running on `fknsrs.biz:25565` if you just want to kick the tires without installing anything.

 Features